 If you’ve perused through my first post titled The Queen of Hearts Brandishes A Knife, where I list my first three suggestions for unique things to do in NYC (or elsewhere, subject to availability), and want more, you’ve come to the right place.

 After all, why go out for an ordinary evening when you can create memories with something a bit more extraordinary?
 Besides, those always end up the more memorable of the bunch!

 Unique Things To Do, Take Two

-Accomplice the Show: My hubby (please note the man on the right is NOT my husband, but rather one of the actors in the game) surprised me with this one several years back for my birthday.
-It certainly offers a different way of spending several hours in the city and ended up cool as h*ll.
-Get your walking shoes on for this on, because you’ll be running around.
+My hubby (please note the man on the right is NOT my husband, but rather one of the actors in the game) surprised me with this one several years back for my birthday.
+It offered a different means of killing (pun intended) several hours in the city and ended up cool as h*ll.
+Get your walking shoes on for this one, though, because you’ll be running around.

-The experience is interactive, as you are plopped into the center of a mission, and the actors involved play the roles along the way.
+The experience is interactive, as you’re plopped into a mission, and the actors involved play various roles along the way.
 It’s like watching a Broadway play but you’re a part of it!
-They tend to blend in with the surroundings of NYC so that the action feels real and this offers a challenge at times because they may be difficult to spot.
+They tend to blend in with the surroundings of NYC so that the action feels real, making it quite the challenge at times, because they’re at times difficult to spot.

-Whether you actually attended your prom in the 1980’s or even experienced first hand this fabulously neon decade, you will surely enjoy playing the role and schmoozing with others dressed the part.
-Even the silly dialogue making up the show that you’re taking part in will make you laugh.
+Whether you actually attended your prom in the 1980’s or even experienced first hand this fabulously neon decade, you’ll surely enjoy playing the role and schmoozing with others dressed the part.
+Even the silly dialogue making up the show will make you laugh.

-We recently did this as an activity, my boys and I, at a friend’s art studio.
-She offered an afternoon of family fun, painting together, with a finished product that was for keeps.
-If you are local, in Bergen County, NJ, her website is linked to this thread and she has several of these lined up.
+We recently did this as an activity – my boys and I – at a friend’s art studio.
+She offered a few afternoon hours of family fun, painting together, and with a finished product that was for keeps, to boot.
+If you are local, in Bergen County, NJ, her website is linked to this.
 Otherwise, google ‘sip and paint’ in a location near you for a night of fun creations.

-The finished product, a joint collaboration of my boys and I, adorns our dining room wall and adds a little modern art twist:
+The finished product, a joint collaboration of my boys and I, adorns a corner wall and adds a little touch of modern art twist: